Rafa Villar (basketball)

-Rafael "Rafa" Villar Cornago (born 9 August 2004), is a Spanish professional basketball player for Baskonia of the Liga ACB and EuroLeague.
+Rafael "Rafa" Villar Cornago (born 9 August 2004), is a Spanish professional basketball player for Manresa of the Liga ACB and the EuroCup.
 He has also represented the Spanish national team.
 Standing at 6 ft 4 in (1.93 m), Villar plays in the point guard position.

 His younger brother Raúl Villar is a basketball player for the Charlotte 49ers.

 Early life and youth career

 Growing up in l'Hospitalet de Llobregat, Rafa Villar started playing basketball in the youth ranks of a local team, CB L'Hospitalet.
 Villar joined the FC Barcelona youth ranks at the infantil category.
 He made his way through the team's youth categories until reaching FC Barcelona B, playing in the Liga EBA.

 Professional career

 Villar would make his professional debut in 2021, while still a FC Barcelona B player.
 He played his first minutes for the FC Barcelona first team in a EuroLeague game against Zalgiris in the 2021-22 season.
 He would go on to make his Liga ACB debut in the 2022-23 season, in a game against Manresa.
 He would play two more Liga ACB games that season.

 In December 2022, Villar was loaned out to Força Lleida, which at the time was playing in LEB Oro.
 After playing 27 games and reaching the playoffs, Villar's loan with the Catalans would be extended for an additional season.
 In the 2023-24 season, Villar would win the LEB Oro playoffs and achieve promotion to Liga ACB with Força Lleida.

 In June 2024, Villar's tenure at FC Barcelona ended as the club decided against extending his contract.
 Shortly after, in July 2024, Villar became a Força Lleida player once again as he joined the Liga ACB team as a free agent.
 He signed a 2 year contract with the Catalans.
 On June 30, 2025, Lleida announced Villar had activated the exit clause of his contract, thus leaving the team before the start of the 2025-26 season.

 On July 1, 2025, Baskonia officially announced Villar as a new player, joining on a three season contract.

+On July 23, 2026, Villar signed with Manresa of the Liga ACB and the EuroCup.